 Dyspareunia is the medical term for pain during sex.
 It frequently occurs in people with endometriosis because penetration and other movements associated with intercourse can stretch and pull the endometrial growths.

 In this article, we look at the ways that endometriosis can lead to painful sex.
-We also discuss tips for managing this pain, including positions, toys, timings, and how to talk to a partner about the condition.
+We also discuss tips for managing this pain, including positions, toys, timings, and how to talk with a partner about the condition.

-Those who do may experience the following:
+Those who do may experience the

 - pain deep in the abdomen